abdulsemiu-atanda/network/docs/usage.md

 }
 ```

+When `expiry` is `None`, Redis inserts default to a 600-second TTL.

 ## HTTP requests

 The `http` feature is enabled by default.
 If you disable default features, re-enable it explicitly: